VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

   If more than one object is requested, then DEV will be a cell list of matching objects.
   Otherwise, the object will be a single element.
 If there are no matches, empty ([]) is returned.

+Help for ndi.session.mock/daqsystem_load is inherited from superclass NDI.SESSION
 ```

 ---